 According to the Associated Press and ESPN, the two-time Super Bowl champ and Head and Shoulders had an agreement that saw Polamalu’s hair receive a one million-dollar insurance policy, which was obtained via Lloyd’s of London.

 Yep, that’s right.
 Polamalu’s hair alone was worth more than many people will ever see in their lifetime, and the shampoo company was out to protect its prize investment.
+That’s not all.
+Polamalu’s locks were the highest-insured hair on Earth according to the Guinness World Records.

 It was never explicitly stated what needed to happen in order to anyone to collect on the policy, but throughout the Polamalu’s career there were multiple incidents of opposing players grabbing his hair to bring down the Hall of Fame safety.